jessemonroy650/Plugin-Popup-Fade-UI/README.md

 ## `popup.message()` ##

-This function takes three (3) parameters - as a JSON.
+This function takes four (4) parameters as a JSON.

+- message         - or text to display
 - color           - the color of the text
 - backgroundColor - the background of the text
 - minShowTime     - the minimum time the message should be shown.
 Setting the parameter does not automatically "fade out" the message.
-Set `time` with `init()` for automatic "fade out".
+Set `timeout` with `init()` for automatic "fade out".

 Note: by not using `toggle()` at this point, the "message box" can be reused; namely with `extingish()`.